steampilot/sp-clubmanager/RELEASING.md

 - Change to [application installation folder]/
 - Execute the build script by by running
   ``ant -f release.xml``
-- Once successfully finished, you can find the release zip named project-name_[VERSION].zip in [application installation folder][/build/release/]
+- Once successfully finished, you can find the release zip named sp-clubmanager_[VERSION].zip in [application installation folder][/build/release/]